 - Complete the online graduate application (found at www.admissions.ufl.edu) and be certain to provide us with a specialization (research area) and a contact person (faculty member you are interested in working with).
-A research area is required to have your application reviewed by faculty; faculty acceptance is required for admission.
+A specialization is required to have your application reviewed by faculty; faculty acceptance is required for admission.

 - The Application Information section of the application request several items: